corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/overview.md

 Corda is a trust technology platform.
 You can use it to build verified blockchain networks, create applications that represent your business on the network, and interact in a completely secure ecosystem.

 This is a developer preview of Corda's next major iteration, Corda 5.
-Here, you can experiment with two key aspects of the future of Corda:
+Here, you can experiment with three key aspects of Corda 5:

 * A modular API structure.
 This lets you [build applications to use on Corda (CorDapps) and test them efficiently](tutorials/overview.html).
 * A HTTPS API, based on Open API principles, that allows you [control nodes, and initiate flows remotely](nodes/overview.html).
+* Package your CordApps with a new Gradle plugin that allows for multi-tenancy applications in future releases.

 In this preview, you can: